impaired driving & DUI lawyer | Calgary

 Hire a Lawyer who understands your legal situation

 As a Calgary DUI lawyer, I understand that most criminal driving offences involve ordinary citizens whose actions do not fit into the kind of morally blameworthy conduct typical of other crimes.
 Many people honestly think they were not impaired to drive.
 Many believe they were not operating a motor vehicle with blood-alcohol exceeding the legal limit.
 This belief may even be true.
-This truth may become even more pronounced once police start charging more often for impairment by drug.
+The best advice immediately after being charged with a DUI offence is to understand your legal predicament and explore your options.

 Learn about your DUI / DWI Charge